Kristin Hayter

-Kristin Hayter (born June 17, 1986), known professionally as Lingua Ignota (Latin for "unknown language"), is an American classically trained multi-instrumentalist.
-She draws on her experiences as a survivor of domestic violence for musical and lyrical inspiration, and describes her music as "survivor anthems".
+Kristin Hayter (born June 17, 1986) is an American singer and pianist.
+She started releasing music in 2017 and performed under the stage name Lingua Ignota (Latin for "unknown language").
+In 2023, citing the unhealthiness of reliving her trauma through her performances, Hayter retired the Lingua Ignota project and adopted a new persona under the moniker Reverend Kristin Michael Hayter.

-In 2017, she self-released the albums Let the Evil of His Own Lips Cover Him and All Bitches Die under the Lingua Ignota moniker, which spread through word-of-mouth.
-Lingua Ignota's music caught the attention of Profound Lore Records, who re-issued All Bitches Die and released her third studio album, Caligula, in 2019.
+Her professional music career began in 2017 with the self-released albums Let the Evil of His Own Lips Cover Him and All Bitches Die, which spread through word-of-mouth.
+Hayter's music caught the attention of Profound Lore Records, who re-issued All Bitches Die and released her third studio album, Caligula, in 2019, which was met with universal critical acclaim.
 Her fourth album, Sinner Get Ready, was released in 2021 on Sargent House and received more widespread critical acclaim.
-Hayter will retire the Lingua Ignota project in 2023, citing the unhealthiness of reliving her trauma through her performances.
+Her work as Lingua Ignota drew from her experiences as a survivor of domestic violence for musical and lyrical inspiration, and she describes her music as "survivor anthems".
+Her debut album as Reverend Kristin Michael Hayter, Saved!, came out in 2023.